Verbatim T8 LED Tube 18W - 4 Foot (1200mm)

 Fits all standard T8 light fittings '4 foot' (~1.2m) in length.
 This item replaces regular 36W fluoro tubes with an 18W LED.

-Reduce T8 'fluro' tube energy consumption by 60%
+Reduce T8 'fluro' tube energy usage by 60%

 Regular T8 fluorescent lamps consume 36 Watts of power with a further ~9 Watts lost in the magnetic ballast.
 As a result, total power consumption per lamp is actually around 45 Watts.

-The Verbatim T8 LED tube, on the other hand, consumes just 18 Watts in total.
+The Verbatim T8 LED tube, consumes just 18 Watts in total.
 That's an energy saving of up to 60%.

 This translates into an electricity cost saving of about $30 per year, for every tube upgraded.
 This example assumes 12 hours per day operation and an electricity tariff of $0.25/kWh.